XEDGit/memdetect/README.md

 ### Makefile integration:

-The integrated Makefile tools will read and execute your current folder Makefile's first rule (or the one specified via -m)
+The integrated Makefile tools will read and execute your current folder Makefile's first rule (or the one specified via the -m option)
-To run in makefile mode do not specify any directory or file before the memdetect options
+To run in makefile mode do **not** specify any directory or file before the other options
 ```shell
 memdetect # You can optionally add gcc/memdetect options
 ```
-If you are having problems, try cleaning your target files, for example using `make fclean`
+*If you are encountering problems, try cleaning your target files, for example using `make fclean`*

 ## Run: